codegenome/cg-prologue/README.md

 Prologue provides a base Rails 3 application with Devise and Cancan for authentication and authorization.
 Roles are stored in the database with a HABTM relationship between the role and user models.
 You also get a basic admin to manage users.
-Prologue also rolls in all of the things we like to have setup in our apps like... haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, will_paginate, friendly_id, and hoptoad_notifier
+Prologue also rolls in all of the things we like to have setup in our apps like... haml, sass, jquery, cucumber, capybara, mocha, factory_girl, rspec, timecop, autotest, evergreen, jasmine, will_paginate, friendly_id, and hoptoad_notifier

 Everything is configured and ready to rock your next Rails 3 project.
 We hope it saves you a mess of time!